tannewt/wa-law.org/site/org/washington_education_association/README.md

 ### [HB 1183](/bill/2025-26/hb/1183/) - Concerning building code and development regulation reform. 👍1

+### [HB 1186](/bill/2025-26/hb/1186/) - Expanding the situations in which medications can be dispensed or delivered from hospitals and health care entities. 👍1

 ### [HB 1188](/bill/2025-26/hb/1188/) - Requiring local government and tribal approval of wind and solar siting recommendations by the energy facility site evaluation council.  👎1

 ### [HB 1198](/bill/2025-26/hb/1198/) - Operating budget  👎1